coolparadox/go/storage/concur/README.md

-Apart from other storage implementations that map a single file as the database, this package takes an experimental approach where keys are managed using filesystem subdirectories.
+Apart from other storage implementations that map a single file as the database, this package takes an experimental approach where keys are managed using filesystem subdirectories (see Key Management below).
 Therefore the filesystem chosen for storage is the real engine that maps keys to values, and their designers are the ones who must take credit if this package happens to achieve satisfactory performance.

 Although concur write methods commit changes to filesystem immediately on successful return, the operating system can make use of memory buffers for